Saikat-Pradhan/Brazilian-E-Commerce-Data-Analysis-/README.md

 ---

-## 3. Prioritize High-Volume & High-Revenue Areas
+## 3. 📦 Prioritize High-Volume & High-Revenue Areas

-Operational improvements should first focus on categories and regions with significant marketplace activity.
+Operational improvements should initially focus on **categories and regions with significant marketplace activity**.

-Improving performance in high-volume areas can influence a larger portion of overall customer experience.
+Improving performance in high-volume areas can positively influence a larger portion of the overall customer experience.

 ---

-## 4. Investigate High-Freight / Low-Rating Segments
+## 4. 💰 Investigate High-Freight / Low-Rating Segments

-Freight cost has only a weak overall relationship with reviews, but combinations of:
+Freight cost has only a weak overall relationship with review scores.
+However, combinations of:

 > **High freight + poor reviews**

-may indicate specific logistics or customer-experience problems worth investigating.
+may indicate specific logistics or customer-experience issues that warrant further investigation.

 ---

-## 5. Maintain Payment Flexibility
+## 5. 💳 Maintain Payment Flexibility

 Credit cards dominate payment behavior, but multiple payment methods should continue to be supported.